Asmilex/xfwm-rounded-corners-patch/README.md

 ## Xfwm Rounded Corners Patch
 This is a patch for Xfwm4 that allows drawing windows with rounded corners.

-It was adapted from a [patch targeting Openbox](https://github.com/dylanaraps/openbox-patched/blob/master/openbox-3.6.2-rounded-corners.patch) with some advanced copy-pasting techniques.
+It was adapted from a [patch targeting Openbox](https://github.com/dylanaraps/openbox-patched/blob/master/openbox-3.6.2-rounded-corners.patch) with some advanced copy-pasting techniques 🤭.

 The patch in its current state can be applied to an Xfwm 4.12.5 codebase and was not tested on other versions.